Google does it. So do Apple, IBM, Tesla, UPS, and many more. What do these companies have in common?

 17. State Street*

 To find jobs at State Street that don’t require degrees, you’ll need to scroll through the company’s list of current openings.
-One of the positions that doesn’t require a degree is data support analyst – assistant manager.
+So, one of the positions that don’t require a degree is data support analyst – assistant manager.

 Some of the jobs available at Tesla that do not require a degree include systems validation engineer, integration engineer, field support engineer, and software engineer.
 While these positions don’t require degrees, you must prove equivalent work experience.